cayirburak/minimal-mistakes/_posts/2016-09-21-gemified-theme-alpha2.md

   - update
 ---

-Jekyll [themes distributed as Ruby gems](http://jekyllrb.com/docs/themes/) are finally here to make installing and upgrading much easier.
+Selamlar Jekyll [themes distributed as Ruby gems](http://jekyllrb.com/docs/themes/) are finally here to make installing and upgrading much easier.
 Gone are the days of forking a repo just to "install it".
 Or dealing with merge conflicts when pulling in upstream commits to "upgrade it".

 {% include toc title="Getting Started" %}